-We perform ongoing credit evaluations of our customers and adjust credit limits based on payment history and customer credit-worthiness.
-An allowance for estimated doubtful accounts is maintained based on historical experience, including identified customer credit issues.
-We monitor collections regularly and adjust the allowance for doubtful accounts as necessary to recognize any changes in credit exposure.
-Upon conclusion that a receivable is uncollectible, we record the respective amount as a charge against allowance for doubtful accounts.
-To date, such doubtful accounts reserves, in the aggregate, have been adequate to cover collection losses.
+We perform ongoing credit evaluations of our customers and adjust credit limits based on payment history and expected future customer credit-worthiness.
+An allowance for estimated credit losses is maintained based on, but not limited to, historical collection experience, current customer financial condition, current and future economic and market conditions, and age of receivables to identify any customer credit issues.
+We monitor our expected collections regularly and adjust the allowance for credit loss accounts as necessary to recognize any changes in credit exposure.
+Upon conclusion that a receivable is uncollectible, we record the respective amount as a charge against allowance for credit losses.
+To date, such credit loss reserves, in the aggregate, have been adequate to cover collection losses.